revalgovender/api-code-task/README.md

 - Use Typescript/Node.JS or PHP.
 Using a framework such as Nest.JS or Symfony is encouraged.

 ## My Work
+I completed the entire task using Laravel, MySQL and Docker.

 Endpoint = http://localhost/api/v1/payout

 ### Example Request Body: